Vonng/pigsty/docs/v-infra.md

   # meta-3: 10.10.10.12
 ```

-Dictionary format, Key is the DCS server instance name and Value is the server IP address.
+Key is the DCS server instance name and Value is the server IP address.
 By default, Pigsty will configure the DCS service for the node in the [node initialization](p-n odes.md#nodes) playbook, which defaults to Consul.

-You can use an external DCS server, fill in the addresses of all external DCS Servers in turn that is, otherwise Pigsty will deploy a single instance DCS Server on the meta node (`10.10.10.10` placeholder) by default.
+You can use an external DCS server, and fill in the addresses of all external DCS Servers in turn that is, otherwise Pigsty will deploy a single instance DCS Server on the meta node (`10.10.10.10` placeholder) by default.
 If the current node is defined in [`dcs_servers`](#dcs_servers), i.e. the IP address matches any Value, the node will be initialized as a DCS Server and its Key will be used as a Consul Server.